 Your dentist or oral surgeon will make flaps in the gum line to expose both the tooth and the underlying bone area.
 Any bone that is impeding access to the tooth will be removed before the dentist or oral surgeon divides the tooth into segments to facilitate removal.
 The tooth is pulled, and any material around the gum line or bone is removed by the dentist.
 The wound is then patched up.
 The dentist puts gauze to the extraction site to stop any further bleeding and aid in clotting.
 If you are looking for the best wisdom teeth extraction therapy in Thornton, CO, visit Timber Dental Care.

-We hope that this blog has provided you with all of the necessary information.
+We hope that this blog has provided you with all of the necessary information about wisdom teeth extraction aftercare.
 If you are looking for the best wisdom tooth removal service in Thornton, CO, contact Timber Dental Care.
 Schedule your appointment today.